dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1027](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1027): Mark enums with FlagsAttribute
+## [CA1027](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1027): Mark enums with 'FlagsAttribute'

 An enumeration is a value type that defines a set of related named constants.
-Apply FlagsAttribute to an enumeration when its named constants can be meaningfully combined.
+Apply 'FlagsAttribute' to an enumeration when its named constants can be meaningfully combined.

 |Item|Value|
 |-|-|